Hudu-Technologies-Inc/Hudu-Microsoft-Fabric-Sync/README.md

 ##### Filter
 This is how you want to filter your base data, describes the subest of command you seek to measure.
 A filter has a (param), which represents the data you get from 'command'.
 With this, you can count, sort, average, or perform any arithmatic, string, date, or boolean functions you want.
 Just make sure that the datatype field matches the output of your filter.
-Your filter can be as long as you want, it's just a way of getting from A (command data) to B (your subset)
+Your filter can be as long as you want, it's just a way of getting from A (command data) to B (your subset).

 #### Table Definition(s)